Uvacoder/port-greweb/_posts/2014-09-22-ibex-postmortem.md

 However, to avoid seeing some (well known) patterns in my result I added some randomness in my rules.
 **With randomness, the results are incredibly powerful.**

-In the following video, notice how cool and realist the fire propagation can result by varying the propagation randomness factor.
+In the following video, notice how cool the fire propagation can result by varying the propagation randomness factor.

-TODO: video of fire propagation with various randomness.
+<iframe width="640" height="420" src="//www.youtube.com/embed/mF-MNHk7u4s" frameborder="0" allowfullscreen="allowfullscreen"></iframe>

 #### Weights in rules

 **More powerful rules can also be reached by using weights**: you can affect a weight for each neighbor cell to give more or less importance to them.

-Let's take a look at the Fire/Grass propagation rule:
+TODO water/fire example + code

 ...